VIP509/Churn-Analysis-BA/README.md

 To do this, they offer you a file of 7,000 customers.Each row is a customer.
 The Churn column will say Yes if the customer churned in the past month.The data also offers demographic dataand data on the services that each customer purchases.

-Finally there is information on thepayments those customers make.
+Finally there is information on the payments those customers make.
 Deliverables

 - What is expected ?
 Week 1
 A presentation explaining churn for the marketing team - any format.
-Tell a story to themarketing team to help them understand the customers who churn and what the marketingteam can do to prevent it.
-Highlight the informationwith helpful visualizations.
+Tell a story to themarketing team to help them understand the customers who churn and what the marketing team can do to prevent it.
+Highlight the information with helpful visualizations.
 * 1.How much is churn affecting the business?
 How big is churn compared to the existing customer base?
 * 2.Explain churn by the below categories.
 Are there anyfactors that combine to beespecially impactful? a.Customer demographics like age and gender